-How is the trading of conditions for other entitlements treated under the Workplace Bargaining Policy 2018?
+How is the trading of conditions for other entitlements treated under the Workplace Bargaining Policy 2018 (the Policy)?

-The policy allows agencies and employees to trade existing enterprise agreement conditions for new conditions.
+The Policy allows agencies and employees to trade existing enterprise agreement conditions for new conditions in a new enterprise agreement.
 This facilitates an agreement reflecting conditions that best suits the needs of the agency and its employees.

 Why a trade-off model?